scmmmh/metadata-tutorial/source/access_data/interface.rst

 .. sourcecode:: python

-    hello = 'Hello World'
+    hello = 'Metadata rule the world!'
     hello

-Then press ``Ctrl + Enter`` on your keyboard to run the code in the cell.
-You will see that in the output area below the code it will say :code:`'Hello World'`.
+Then press ``Ctrl + Enter`` on your keyboard to run the code in the cell (you can also click on the "Run" button in the toolbar).
+You will see that in the output area below the code it will say :code:`'Metadata rule the world!'`.

 Text cells
 ++++++++++